 Food and beverages are not permitted in classrooms, laboratories, shops, learning centers, libraries, or in any instructional area.
-All food is to be consumed in the cafeteria or vending machine areas.
 This policy applies at all Wake Tech campuses, community school locations, and other facilities.

-HEALTH AND SAFETY

-Insurance and Accidents
+HEALTH AND SAFETY Insurance and Accidents

 The College cannot assume responsibility for injuries or losses sustained on or off campus by any student.
 Accident insurance is included in the Student Administration fee for all curriculum students.